Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.5 File Merger module

-The File Merger module merges corresponding files from multiple NER module runs, e.g. several runs for the same entity class with different models or several runs with different entity classes.
+The File Merger module merges corresponding JSON files from multiple NER module runs, e.g. several runs for the same entity class with different models or several runs with different entity classes.
 First, as all the other steps above, set ignore analysis to false.
 Then use the following input and output config arguments:

 #### Config file arguments:
 - "input_paths": list of input folder paths where the files are saved. for example: ["path/to/cell/model/files/", "path/to/chemical/model/files/", "path/to/disease/model/files/"]